-We also maintain a global framework of internal policies including a Sourcing and Vendor Management (SVM) Policy and a Third-Party Risk Management Policy.
+We maintain a global framework of internal policies including a Sourcing and Vendor Management (SVM) Policy and a Third-Party Risk Management Policy.
+Collectively, this supplier management framework, ensures BlackRock has clear roles and responsibilities and effective oversight and management of Suppliers and Vendors.